tramlinehq/docs/docs/integrations/distribution/distribution.md

 ## Android

-For android apps, Tramline keeps a copy your release build in its system.
+For Android apps, Tramline keeps a copy your release build in its system.
 It uploads and promotes that build to the relevant distribution channels during the release cycle as per the release train configuration.

 ### Supported integrations